Harold Berglund, still life painter, On Vision, seeing

 be shades of "red" ranging from deep violet to purple-blue, but

 also areas that are yellow as well as green.
-The different colors are the
+The different colors are the result of light, shadow, and reflection as

-on one's vision.
-Seeing the differences requires being able to see each
+well as various effects of light on one's vision.
+Seeing the differences

-detail as part of the whole.
-Despite the wide color range, the casual viewer
+requires being able to see each detail as part of the whole.
+Despite the wide

-will look at the painting and see a red vase.
-In my work, I separate the
+painting and see a red vase.
+In my work, I separate the colors

-colors to make it harder to be a casual viewer.
+to make it harder to be a casual viewer.
 The idea

-of painting to express the essence or ideal of objects is as foreign to
+of painting to express the essence or ideal of objects is as foreign

-me as it is to many artists, I am sure.
-We do not paint objects but situations,
+to me as it is to many artists, I am sure.
+We do not

-light-revealing forms.
-This is, I believe, what Monet was seeking in painting
+believe, what Monet was seeking in painting series of haystacks, cathedrals

-series of haystacks, cathedrals and water lilies.
+and water lilies.
 What does

 the viewer experience in looking at such paintings?
 What is the point of